sxxmin/BeHance-art-valuation/README.md

 * `--using_c_variable`
   - Type: `bool` (`str2bool`)
   - Default: `True`
-  - Description: Determines whether to include the control variable `C` in the model.
+  - Description: Determines whether to include the control variable in the model.

 * `--window_opt`
   - Type: `str`